 Life is an emergent creative process

-Participating in Flow Awareness – we can deeply connect with our natural fluid intelligence by using sound, breath and deep listening to our own inner stirrings that generate intrinsic movements.
+When participating in Flow Awareness Movement, we can also connect with our natural fluid intelligence.
+We deeply listen to our own inner stirrings that generate intrinsic movements, augmented by self-generated sounds and attention to the breath.

 The waters of the earth flow in this way and are fundamental to life.
 It could be said that the original “language” of life is movement.
 Why wouldn’t this natural movement be occurring within us – if we are water?
-In Flow Awareness we start to become aware through our attention to the deeper subtle movements orchestrating from inside – rather than from outside directions.
-We let the spirals, the waves and pulsations move us, we become flow.
+In Flow Awareness, a gentle hands-on approach, we can become aware of the deeper subtle movements orchestrating from inside – rather than from outside, and also deepen our relationship with Stillness, which supports awareness of the flow of life.
+In Flow Awareness Movement we let the internal expression of the spirals, waves and pulsations move us, we become flow.
 This is how we experience the intrinsic movements generating life.

-Often people new to Flow Awareness ask –“is it restorative – like a restorative yoga class?”
-“Is it a form of meditation or mindfulness?”
-“Is it a somatic or embodiment practice?”
-The answer is – just like water – it does not really take the shape of ONE thing or a practice.
-It may have elements of many practices – yet it is none of these at the same time, nor can it be defined or limited by an approach or be made to fit an approaches philosophy.
-It could be concieved as closer to an ongoing journey or quest, a form of inquiry.
+Often people new to Flow Awareness Movement classes and workshops ask –“is it like a restorative yoga class?”
+“Is it meditation or mindfulness?” “a somatic or embodiment practice?”
+An answer is – just like water – it does not really take the shape of ONE thing or a practice.
+It may have elements of many practices – yet it is none of these at the same time, nor can it be defined or limited by an approach or be made to fit an approach philosophy.
+It could be conceived as closer to an ongoing journey or quest, a form of inquiry.

 What does it mean to be water?
 To be movement?
 What does it feel like?
-Seldom do we create opportunities where we slow down, go within ourselves, and listen to internal impulses.
+Seldom do we create opportunities where we slow down, go within ourselves and listen to internal impulses.
 What does it feel like to move from within, in a way that is spontaneous, unexpected, flowing, and free?
-Can we connect with our life force and ride the waves of nourishment through procuring our capacities for felt-sense experience?
+Can we connect with our life force?
+Can we ride waves of nourishment through procuring our capacities for felt-sense experience?

 To honor all that Flow Awareness encompasses would be to describe it as open experience – where awareness is experience – a continuum of response and whole bodied being.
 A creative process of discovery and learning where we deeply engage with ourselves in a gentle and natural way.